i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 By using a symmetric key/tag ratchet, we eliminate memory usage to store session tags on the sender side.
 We also eliminate the bandwidth consumption of sending tag sets.
-Receiver side usage is still significant, but we can reduce it further should we decide to shrink the session tag from 32 bytes to 8 or 16 bytes.
+Receiver side usage is still significant, but we can reduce it further as we will shrink the session tag from 32 bytes to 8 bytes.

 We do not use header encryption as is specified (and optional) in Signal, we use session tags instead.